wp-plugins/wp-emmet/readme.txt

 == Description ==

-You can use the [Emmet](http://emmet.io/) in admin page.
+Would you like to use the [Emmet](http://emmet.io/) in admin page?
+This plugin will support it!

-Support the Code coloring by CodeMirror.

-Try it!

 [Fork me on GitHub](https://github.com/rewish/wp-emmet) :)